Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

 Julius Randle Insights vs. the Cavaliers

-- Randle is averaging 8.3 three-point field goal attempts per game this season, which is 21.7% of his team's attempts from beyond the arc.

-- Randle's opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.
+- Randle's opponents, the Cavaliers, have the NBA's slowest tempo with 98.7 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- Allowing 106.9 points per game, the Cavaliers are the best squad in the league on defense.
+- Defensively, the Cavaliers are No. 1 in the NBA, conceding 106.9 points per game.

-- The Cavaliers allow 41.2 rebounds per contest, ranking second in the league.
+- Giving up 41.2 rebounds per game, the Cavaliers are the second-ranked squad in the NBA.

-- Looking at assists, the Cavaliers are No. 1 in the league, giving up 23 per contest.
+- Giving up 23 assists per game, the Cavaliers are the best team in the NBA.

 Julius Randle vs. the Cavaliers